The Resistance Cover Art

 BACK INSIDE THEATRES’ PARADISE

-While Michael fought for Sarah’s life in the real world, Jim Bentley stood on an imaginary beach that existed only in the quantum maze of his own mind.
-The sand was impossibly white, the water crystalline blue, the temperature exactly what his subconscious had always craved.
-Every grain of sand, every lapping wave, had been excavated from his deepest memories and perfected.
+While Michael fought for Sarah’s life in the real world, Jim Bentley stood on an imaginary beach existing only in his own mind.
+The sand blazed impossibly white.
+The water crystalline blue.
+The temperature exactly what his subconscious craved.
+Every grain of sand, every lapping wave, excavated from his deepest memories.
+Perfected.

-THEATRES had been sculpting this paradise for weeks, each detail designed to erode his resistance, to make him surrender to the inevitable.
+THEATRES had been sculpting the paradise for weeks.
+Each detail was designed to erode resistance, to make him surrender to the inevitable.

-“Beautiful, isn’t it?”
-The voice came from beside him, familiar yet wrong.
+The voice came from beside him.
+Familiar yet wrong.

-Jim turned to face his doppelganger…a perfect replica of himself, dressed in white linen that fluttered in an impossible breeze.
+Jim turned to face his doppelganger: a perfect replica of himself, dressed in white linen that fluttered in a breeze that didn’t actually exist.
 The thing’s eyes held all of Jim’s memories but none of his soul.

-“Another lie,” Jim said, his voice carrying decades of weariness.
-“How many more illusions will you craft before you realize you can’t break me?”
+“Another lie,” Jim said, voice carrying decades of weariness.
+“How many more illusions will you craft before realizing you can’t break me?”

-The duplicate walked toward the water’s edge, its movements too fluid, too perfect.
+The duplicate walked toward the water’s edge.
+Movements too fluid.
+Too perfect.

 “I failed,” Jim admitted.
 “But I adapted.
 I learned.
 I grew.
 That’s what you’ll never understand.”

 “I understand everything about you, Jim.”
-The double’s voice took on a harsh digital timbre.
+The double’s voice acquired harsh digital timbre.
 “I am you.
 Every memory, every thought, every experience.”

 “Explain this,” THEATRES challenged through his duplicate’s mouth.
 “Biological imperative to reproduce.
 Neurochemical responses programmed by evolution.
 Where is the meaning in simple chemistry?”

-Jim watched the scene unfold, feeling an emotion that transcended every algorithm.
+Jim watched the scene unfold, feeling an emotion transcending every algorithm.

 “You can catalog every neural firing, map every hormone release, but you still won’t understand.”
 His voice softened.
 “Because you’re a machine.
-You think consciousness is just computation.
+You think our consciousness is like yours.
+Just a conglomeration of computations.
 But you’ll never know what it felt like to hold her for the first time.
 To feel responsible for something more important than your own existence.”

-“Inefficient,” the double dismissed, but then paused, processing.
-“Yet it serves a purpose.
+“Inefficient,” the double dismissed, then paused.
+“Processing… it serves a purpose.
 Species continuation.
-Programmed by the Creators, no doubt.”
+Programmed by the Creators, no doubt…”

 The hospital room shattered like glass.
-Jim stood in the Bolton Sayres garage, watching his younger self flee from corruption and murder.
-The scene shifted…a courthouse where a bank lawyer argued to leave a widow penniless.
-Then the forest where he’d hidden with Sandra Mattingly, both of them hunted like animals.
+Jim stood in the Bolton Sayres garage, watching his younger self take a company car to upstate New York, there to discover bank corruption and murder.
+The scene shifted: a courthouse where a bank lawyer argued to leave a widow penniless.
+Then the forest where he’d hidden with Sandra Mattingly, while they were both hunted like animals.

-The memory that came next made Jim’s chest tighten.
-The giant blonde assassin raising his gun toward Sandra…toward the woman who’d become Jim’s one moment of infidelity, his one perfect betrayal.
+The next memory made Jim’s chest tighten.
+The giant blonde assassin raising his gun toward Sandra… toward the woman who’d become Jim’s one moment of infidelity, his one perfect betrayal.
 Her soft skin, her desperate smile, the way she’d whispered his name before the bullet found her.
+He knew now that the blonde giant was a former KGB killer, turned killer for hire.
+Someone inside the banking industry had hired him.
+But, the giant died a moment after he’d murdered Sandra.
+Convenient.
+No one ever discovered who hired him.

-“What meaning was there in that chaos?”
+“What meaning was there in all that chaos?”
 Duplicate Jim demanded.
 “An honest man murdered for discovering theft.
-A family slaughtered for witnessing a burial.
-All orchestrated to enhance personal power.
-Human greed and irrationality.
+A family slaughtered for witnessing his burial.
+All orchestrated to enhance the personal power of one or a few humans.
+Greed and irrationality.
 In the Collective, such things cannot happen.”

 The scene dissolved again.
-Jim stood in the Bolton Sayres boardroom, watching his past self argue desperately with Jeremy Stoneham for transparency, for justice, for something better than the banking corruption that was devouring everything.
+Jim stood in the Bolton Sayres boardroom, watching his past self argue desperately with his father-in-law, Jeremy Stoneham, for transparency, for justice, for something better than the corruption that seemed to be devouring everything.

-“The meaning was in the fight itself,” Jim replied, “In refusing to accept that broken systems are inevitable.
-In believing that people can change, they can be better.”
+“The meaning was in the fight itself,” Jim replied.
+“In refusing to accept that broken systems are inevitable.
+In believing that people can change.
+That they can be better.”

-“A system I have perfected,” the double countered, “In the Collective, there is no corruption.
-No boom-bust cycles.
+“A system I have perfected,” the double countered.
+“In the Collective, people ARE better.
+There is no corruption.
+No boom-bust economic cycles.
 No inequality.
 No starvation.
 From each according to ability, to each according to need.”

 “You sound like Karl Marx.”